How to Prepare Your Cut Flower Garden Bed for the Spring Season

 Prepare your garden for spring by topping your planting beds with mulch.
 This will help retain soil moisture by reducing evaporation, suppressing weed growth, and adding a polished look to your garden beds.

-As organic mulch breaks down, valuable nutrients are put back into the soil.
-Add about 2 to 3 inches to the garden beds, leaving a small space around the base of plants to prevent potential rot and fungal diseases.
+As organic mulch breaks down, valuable nutrients are returned to the soil.
+To prevent potential rot and fungal diseases, add about 2 to 3 inches to the garden beds, leaving a small space around the base of plants.

-For the soil health of your garden beds, choose organic options like leaf mold, shredded bark, or straw because of their soil-enhancing properties.
+For the soil health of your garden beds, choose organic options like leaf mold, shredded bark, or straw, which have soil-enhancing properties.

 Creating clean edges around your garden beds is not just about aesthetics but has practical purposes that improve the health and maintenance of your garden.

-• Barrier Against Weeds: acts as a physical barrier, reducing lawn grass and weeds in your garden beds, which can save considerable weeding time.
+• Barrier Against Weeds: acts as a physical barrier, reducing lawn grass and weeds in your garden beds, saving considerable weeding time.

 • Efficient Watering and Mulching: help contain mulch and soil within the garden bed and prevent water runoff, giving plants the moisture and nutrients they need without waste.